Michael L. Gross

 image of book cover

 Our main research goals are to develop mass-spectrometry-based methods and apply them in collaborations to understand proteins, their solvent accessibility, aggregation, interfaces, affinities of binding, and their folding.
-We emphasize three general problems: (1) amyloid protein aggregation (e.g., Ab in Alzheimer’s disease), (2) membrane proteins conformational changes accompanying interactions with drugs, and (3) viral proteins and their interactions s with other proteins and RNA (e.g., Covid, Ebola infections).
+We emphasize three general problems: (1) amyloid protein aggregation (e.g., Ab in Alzheimer’s disease), (2) membrane protein conformational changes accompanying interactions with drugs, for example, and (3) viral proteins and their interactions with other proteins and RNA (e.g., Covid, Ebola infections).
 Additionally, we are extending our methods to understand structural changes in mRNA, motivated by the new mRNA vaccines.

-Figure 1.
-Proteomics provides primary structure.
 Footprinting gives insight on higher order structure.

-principal means of determining primary structure (amino-acid sequence) of proteins, to elucidate secondary, tertiary, and quaternary structure (Figure 1) by “decorating” the proteins with chemical reactions.
+Our subject area is called “structural proteomics”, a new branch of protein science.
+It builds on proteomics methods, now the principal means of determining primary structure (amino-acid sequence) of proteins, to elucidate secondary, tertiary, and quaternary structure (Figure 1) by “decorating” the proteins with chemical reactions.
 Although our methods do not afford atomic coordinates, they are well suited to determine changes in structure and conformation that occur upon binding, changes in pH or heating, or mutation.
 Moreover, they are sensitive and have good throughput.

 Figure 2.
 FPOP schematic.
 Fast footprinting occurs at the junction of laser beam and protein flow where the native protein structure is modified by fast reactions.